kinik93/Spatial-Transformer-Network-application/README.md

 All results refer to the dataset avaiable in this repository.

+A full description of this project is provided in "ImageAnalysisArticle.pdf"

 ## Getting started
 The dataset is created running TODO.cpp source file on Windows OS...
 The STN.py script includes the code to ...